jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

 ## How to use
-* The simplest way to examine the data and analyses is have RStudio installed and then double click on `analysis-facets-wellbeing.Rproj`.
+* The simplest way to examine the data and analyses is have RStudio installed and then double click on `rsquare-facets-2014-analysis.Rproj`.
 This should open the project in RStudio.
-* Open the `rmd` file `reports/paper-analyses.rmd`.
+* Open the `rmd` file `reports/explore.rmd`.
 Then click "Knit to HTML";
   This should import the data, load necessary libraries, import functions, prepare the data, and run all the analyses in the rmd file.
 If everything works, you will be presented with a compiled HTML file that shows analysis code and output interspersed.
+Note that the simulation chunk took around 20 hours to run on a modern desktop.
-* Alternatively, to explore the data open `reports/paper-analyses.rmd` and run the first R code chunk to load the data, functions, and libraries.
+* Alternatively, to explore the data open `reports/explore.rmd` and run the first R code chunk to load the data, functions, and libraries.
 Each of the other code chunks can be run independently, or you could just explore the data.
-* `reports/paper-analysis.rmd` is an R Markdown file that includes various R code chunks.
-The file is designed so that each code chunk besides the first is dependent on the first code chunk (i.e., for generating data, processing data, importing libraries, etc.), but there are no dependencies between code chunks.

 ## Outline of how the project runs